The GLP-1 Access Gap: Mapping Who Can Actually Afford America’s Miracle Weight-Loss Drugs

 Weight-loss outcome assumptions (15% average reduction in body weight over 12 months) were based on results from the STEP 1 and SURMOUNT 1 clinical trials.

-Cost Burden Analysis: To calculate the income burden faced in each state, we compared the average monthly out-of-pocket price of GLP-1 medications (based on TrumpRx pricing of approximately $350 per month) to each state’s per capita annual income.
+Cost Burden Analysis: To calculate the income burden faced in each state, we compared the average monthly out-of-pocket price of GLP-1 medications (pricing assumptions reflect a blended cash-pay range of approximately $150–$450 per month, with $350 used as a common injectable reference point rather than a universal baseline) to each state’s per capita annual income.
 This ratio represents the percentage of income required to maintain a full year of GLP-1 treatment, revealing where affordability challenges are most severe.
+Pricing figures are up to date as of January 2026.

 Survey Data: A national survey of 1,827 U.S. adults was conducted in November 2025 to understand perceptions and experiences surrounding GLP-1 access and affordability.
 Respondents had an average age of 42.6 years and were 54.4% female, 45.1% male, and 0.5% nonbinary, representing all 50 states and the District of Columbia.